-- How are you going to address organizational change management impacts?
+- How are you going to address organisational change management impacts?

 Answers to the above questions will help you define requirements for task automation, automation of existing interfaces and process orchestration, and so on.
 They will also help you define the needed supporting technologies such as RPA and built-in workflow and intelligent process automation platforms.

-- Build: Stabilize and deploy.
+- Build: Stabilise and deploy.
 Enterprises need to conduct a review to assess different solutions in areas such as technology, architecture, security and governance to determine what build, test and support options are available to automate ERP and legacy processes.
-The next step is to stabilize and standardize by validating the performance of each automation opportunity, then design mitigation solutions such as automations, process tweaks or immediate-term manual exception processing, if required.
+The next step is to stabilise and standardise by validating the performance of each automation opportunity, then design mitigation solutions such as automations, process tweaks or immediate-term manual exception processing, if required.
 After that, it is time to deploy digital automation solutions to make the process faster, cheaper and error-free.